So, what does an editor actually do?

 • Ideally, as soon as possible.
 Many editors book up months in advance, and it’s best to plot out your publishing timeline early on to avoid making rushed decisions.

-If you’ve just sent off your manuscript to a developmental editor, then it’s probably time to start gathering sample edits from copyeditors.
-Then, you’ll have your editor of choice lined up before you dive into your first round of revisions.
+If you’ve just sent off your manuscript to a developmental editor, it’s probably time to start gathering sample edits from line and copyeditors.
+Then, you’ll have your editor of choice lined up before you dive into your developmental revisions.

-Smaller projects like web copy or newsletters don’t need the same amount of lead time, so in those cases just reach out and ask!
+Smaller projects like web copy or newsletters don’t require the same amount of lead time, so in those cases just reach out and ask!

 Editing is precise work that requires a lot of focus, and most editors agree that 4–5 hours per day is their maximum cognitive limit.
 (The rest of the workday is usually devoted to business tasks like emails, invoices, marketing, etc.)